Skip to content

 --non-interactive false Skip all prompts, use defaults

---registry https://auths-registry.fly.dev Registry URL for identity registration
+--registry https://registry.auths.dev Registry URL for identity registration (registry not yet live)

 --register false Register identity with the Auths Registry